Discover more from The Wallfish Journal

 Eggs

 Castlemead (H.E.
-Williams butcher), Haresfield Farm (The Shop Next Door, Wholefoods), Redwoods Farm (SFM at The Frome Independent)
+Williams butcher), Haresfield Farm (The Shop Next Door, Frome Wholefoods), Redwoods Farm (SFM at The Frome Independent)

 Bread